Understanding Psoriasis: Symptoms, Triggers, and Treatment

 By Dr. Peter Klapper Ph.D.

-Living with psoriasis can be a struggle for many people - especially before finding a diagnosis.
+Living with psoriasis can be a struggle for many people—especially before finding a diagnosis.
 Many times, people assume that the dry and patchy skin is a result of dry skin or eczema.
 They apply moisturizer, see no result, and feel frustrated as it begins to appear in more areas on the body.
 So, if there isn’t a psoriasis eczema rash, what exactly is psoriasis?
+For insights into personal experiences, read Living with Plaque Psoriasis.

 What is Psoriasis?